 Adventure Aquarium Christmas Celebration

-Over in Camden, the Adventure Aquarium's Christmas Celebration offers visitors a chance to meet Rudolph the Red-Nosed Reindeer, take a virtual ride on the polar express, and see a scuba-diving Santa Claus while enjoying all of the usual attractions from November 26 through January 2.
+Over in Camden, the Adventure Aquarium's Christmas Celebration offers visitors a chance to meet Rudolph the Red-Nosed Reindeer, take a virtual ride on the polar express, and see a scuba-diving Santa Claus while enjoying all of the usual attractions from late November through early January.

 A Longwood Christmas in Longwood Gardens